mozilla/node-client-sessions/README.md

     // will be reset to now, with expiration in duration (ms). req.session.reset(['csrf']);

-Optionally, if you'd like more explicit control over the cookie parameters, and you know what you're doing with respect to cookie parameters, you can do:
+Optionally, if you'd like more explicit control over the cookie parameters you can do:

     app.use(cookieSessions({